 All the below content has been written by Dr. Sandip Sachar.

-Dentist NYC for Root Canal Treatment
+NYC Dentist for Root Canal Treatment

 Why do people think a root canal is very painful, and have a bad reputation?

-Pain free root canal
+Pain free root canals

-Obviously, performing a procedure when the anesthesia is not working completely can be very painful.
+Obviously, performing a dental procedure when the anesthesia is not working completely can be very painful.
 At Sachar Dental NYC, we understand this.
 In order to prevent pain when performing a root canal procedure, we simply take the extra time to allow the anesthesia to work.
 In the face of infection, local anesthesia takes more time to work, and more quantity needs to be injected, in order to achieve total numbness.
 Once we allow the anesthesia to completely work, your root canal procedure should be pain-free.

 At Sachar Dental NYC, we take this one step further.
 We are very skilled in diagnosing infections early on x-ray.
 When caught early, we do not face that problem of anesthesia not working when we perform a root canal procedure.